Jim Risch: Criminal justice

 Risch opposed the FIRST STEP Act, a bipartisan criminal justice reform bill.
-The bill passed 87–12 on December 18, 2018.
+The bill passed by a vote of 87–12 on December 18, 2018.

 Health care

 Risch supports repealing and replacing the Affordable Care Act (ACA), also known as Obamacare.
 He voted against the ACA in 2010.

 On May 21, 2020, Risch introduced S. 3829, the Global Health Security and Diplomacy Act, but it did not receive a vote.
 In opening the confirmation hearings for Secretary Antony Blinken, Risch emphasized it as a legislative and foreign policy priority, given the "catastrophic failure at every level" of global health security infrastructure.
 The bill's supporters claim it would "improve coordination among the relevant Federal departments and agencies implementing United States foreign assistance for global health security, and more effectively enable partner countries to strengthen and sustain resilient health systems and supply chains with the resources, capacity, and personnel required to prevent, detect, mitigate, and respond to infectious disease threats before they become pandemics, and for other purposes."